-Management maintains a comprehensive system of controls intended to ensure that transactions are executed in accordance with management's authorization, assets are safeguarded, and financial records are reliable.
+Management maintains a comprehensive system of controls intended to ensure that transactions are executed in accordance with management's authorization, assets are safeguarded and financial records are reliable.
 Management also takes steps to ensure that information and communication flows are effective, and to monitor performance, including performance of internal control procedures.

-Management assessed the effectiveness of the Company's internal control over financial reporting as of June 30, 2008 based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.
-Based on this assessment, management believes that the Company's internal control over financial reporting is effective as of June 30, 2008.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of June 30, 2009 based on the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control-Integrated Framework.
+Based on this assessment, management believes that the Company's internal control over financial reporting is effective as of June 30, 2009.

-This Annual Report does not include an attestation report of the Company's independent registered public accounting firm regarding internal control over financial reporting.
-Management's report was not subject to attestation by the Company's independent registered public accounting firm pursuant to temporary rules of the SEC that permit the Company to provide only Management's Report in this Annual Report.
+This Annual Report on Form 10-K does not include an attestation report of the Company's independent registered public accounting firm regarding internal control over financial reporting.
+Management's report was not subject to attestation by the Company's independent registered public accounting firm pursuant to temporary rules of the SEC that permit the Company to provide only Management's Report in this Annual Report on Form 10-K.